jeffreyyoung/personal-site2/posts/blog/write-javascript-animations-with-request-animation-frame.md

 ### How to animate a svg circle along an svg path using javascript.

-To do our animation we'll write a function that will execute one "step" of our animation.
-Whenever we want to modify the dom, we'll call `requestAnimationFrame` and pass in our step function.
-Letting the browser call our step function via `requestAnimationFrame` allows the browser to batch dom manipulations together, resulting in fewer unnecessary repaints, which means a more performant animation.
+To do our animation we'll write a function that will execute one "step" of our animation, and call that function repeatedly throughout the duration of our animation.
+To help our animation to be more performant, we'll do all dom mutations within a callback function passed into  `requestAnimationFrame`.
+Letting the browser call our animation function via `requestAnimationFrame` allows the browser to batch dom manipulations together, resulting in fewer unnecessary repaints, which means a more performant animation.

 ```javascript

 function animateProgress(duration /*duration of animation*/, animateElement /*callback function to animate our javascript element*/) {
   var start = null;

   function step(timestamp) {
     if (!start) {
       start = timestamp;